-Aikido is more than just a martial art—it is a journey of self-discovery, balance, and harmony.
+Aikido is a journey of self-discovery, balance, and harmony.
 In this poem, I reflect on why I took up Aikido and the transformative impact it has had on my life.
 From its graceful movements to its profound lessons in resilience and peace, Aikido has taught me not only how to defend but also how to grow—physically, mentally, and spiritually.
 This poem captures the essence of that journey, from the questions that first drew me to the mat, to the ongoing learning that continues even as a teacher.
 As you read, I invite you to step into the flowing path of Aikido and discover its wisdom for yourself.

 My friend and published author, John Biggam, worked with me to create the following poem…